frgul006/control-freak-paradise/README.md

 # control-freak-paradise

-This is a Yarn (Berry) starter monorepo using turborepo with additional tooling.
+This is a opinionated Yarn (Berry) starter monorepo using turborepo with additional tooling.

 ## What's inside?